What is a common violet?

 Origin: Coming from Europe, it lives mainly under the trees of the forests of this continent and in North Africa, the Canaries and the Caucasus.
-It needs a certain humidity to be able to live adequately, so it prefers shady areas both under the trees and next to sunny walls. orchards, edges of the roads or between the lawn grass, preferably on calcareous soils.
+It needs a certain humidity to be able to live adequately.
+So it prefers shady areas both under trees, near sunny walls, orchards, roadsides or between the grass of the law grass, preferably on calcareous soils.
 It has been introduced as an ornamental plant in North America and Australia.

 Habitat: uncultivated land, fields, etc..
 In gardening hybrid varieties are grown for ornamental purposes.

 Photo of common violet